CHAPTER 4 CONTINUED ACCRETION PART I

 This speed however would now be > c.
 It

-could maybe be accelerated and decelerated much as miniature nucleon.
+could maybe be accelerated and decelerated much as a miniature nucleon.

 For 3P-1P collisions the number of cases to consider is necessarily greater than those considered in 2P-1P collisions.
 They are: